Greta Garbo: In art and literature

 Garbo has been memorialized in art and literature both during and after her life.
 Garbo was one of the subjects of French composer Charles Koechlin's "Seven Stars Symphony" (1933), which consisted of seven movements, each dedicated to a Hollywood star.

 Author Ernest Hemingway provided an imaginary portrayal of Garbo in his novel For Whom the Bell Tolls (1940): "Maybe it is like the dreams you have when someone you have seen in the cinema comes to your bed at night and is so kind and lovely ...
 He could remember Garbo still ...
 Maybe it was like those dreams the night before the attack on Pozoblanco, and [Garbo] was wearing a soft silky wool sweater when he put his arms around her, and when she leaned forward, and her hair swept forward and over his face, and she said why had he never told her that he loved her when she had loved him all this time? ... and it was as true as though it had happened ..."

-She was portrayed by Betty Comden in the film Garbo Talks (1984).
-The film concerns a dying Garbo fan (Anne Bancroft) whose last wish is to meet her idol.
-Her son (played by Ron Silver) sets about trying to get Garbo to visit his mother at the hospital.
+Garbo was portrayed by Betty Comden in the film Garbo Talks (1984).
+The plot concerns a dying Garbo fan (Anne Bancroft) whose last wish is to meet her idol.
+Her son (played by Ron Silver) diligently searches for the elusive Garbo, determined to fulfill his mother's wish.

 A statue of Greta Garbo titled "Statue of Integrity" by Jón Leifsson sits isolated deep in the forest in Härjedalen.

-Garbo is mentioned in the song "Break My Soul" by Beyoncé and "Vogue" by Madonna, along with a number of other famous singers and actresses.
-Garbo is also mentioned in the 1977 song "Right Before Your Eyes" by Ian Thomas that was also recorded by pop group America in 1982.

-Greta Garbo is also mentioned in The Kinks 1972 song "Celluloid Heros" and the 1981 Kim Carnes song "Bette Davis Eyes".
+The Cole Porter song "You're the Top" makes a passing reference to the importance of her salary.
+Garbo is mentioned in The Kinks' 1972 song "Celluloid Heroes" and the 1977 song "Right Before Your Eyes" by Ian Thomas, which was covered by America in 1982.
+Greta Garbo is mentioned in the 1981 Kim Carnes hit song "Bette Davis Eyes" and she was the subject of the 1985 Freddie Mercury song, "Living On My Own".
+The 1988 song, "Garbo" by Austrian musician Falco serves as a tribute in the form of a love song.
+In the 1990 song "Vogue" by Madonna, Greta Garbo is the first mentioned of a list of stars from Hollywood's Golden Age.
+Greta Garbo is also the namesake of and mentioned in the song "Garbo" by Stevie Nicks.

+In 2023, notable artist William Kentridge included a drawing of Garbo in his solo museum exhibition at The Broad in Los Angeles.

+Pornographic film director Peter de Rome shot footage of Garbo walking across First Avenue that he inserted into his 1974 feature Adam & Yves.
+Its presence was explained by having one of the characters recalling how he once saw the elusive star.
+The Garbo footage was used without the star's knowledge or permission, and she was not paid for her appearance.